abb3rrant/Unkn0wnC2/README.md

 DNS-based Command & Control framework utilizing multiple authoritative DNS servers and encrypted C2 communications for Red Team adversary emulation.
 This DNS C2 implementation's strength comes from its malleable timing model and mesh architecture.

-This framework was created to address two specific gaps in traditional DNS C2 projects.
+This framework was created to address two specific gaps in traditional DNS C2 projects and specifically test ingress/egress within highly restrictive environments.

 1. Exfiltration of command output can be noisy.
    DNS exfiltration often requires many packets for large outputs, which can trigger alerts.
 Many C2s let you adjust beacon timing, but they send exfiltrated data all at once.
 Depending on the volume, that burst of DNS traffic can set off detections.